Best Phones Under $800

 Overall

-Phones priced under $800 cover a wide range of priorities, from gaming performance and camera quality to display technology and overall value.
+There are plenty of great phones under $800, including phones built for things like gaming performance, camera quality, and more.
 The devices in this list are ranked on benchmarks, battery life, display specs, camera systems, and software support, giving a clear picture of where each phone excels and where it compromises.

 Whether you need a capable all-rounder or want to optimize for a specific feature like photography or screen quality, the picks here reflect measurable strengths across the sub-$800 segment.
 A budget-conscious option from Nothing also appears for those looking to spend well under $500 without sacrificing too much.